svewap/nnrestapi/Documentation/Annotations/Annotations/40_IncludeHidden.rst

 .. tip::

-   If you are using frontend-user authentication, you can also set the option to include hidden records on a per-user base by setting the checkbox "Admin-Mode: Show hidden records" in the tab "RestApi" of the frontend user entry.
+   If you are using frontend-user authentication, you can also set the option to include hidden records on a per-user basis by setting the checkbox "Admin-Mode: Show hidden records" in the tab "RestApi" of the frontend user entry.

 Here is a full example: